elysia090/Lab/docs/lmu-spec.md

 TITLE
-Lossless Hashed Linear: Exact-Equivalence Online Learning via Injective Addressing
+Lossless Hashed Linear: The Linear Memory Unit (LMU) for Exact-Equivalence Online Learning via Injective Addressing (Plain ASCII, English)

 ABSTRACT
-We present an online learning system for sparse-feature linear models that reproduces the reference computation y_hat = b + sum_j w[id_j] * x[id_j]
-exactly up to IEEE-754 rounding.
+We present the Linear Memory Unit (LMU), an online learning system for sparse-feature linear models that reproduces the reference computation y_hat = b + sum_j w[id_j] * x[id_j] exactly up to IEEE-754 rounding.
 The design enforces zero-collision addressing for all known features using a two-layer scheme.
 The base layer is a dense weight array addressed by a minimal perfect hash (MPHF) over a stabilized key set and guarded by exact membership via a parallel key array.
 The delta layer is a strictly bounded cuckoo-style dictionary with fixed bucket size, fixed relocation cap, constant-size stash, constant-size overflow ring that yields stable references, and a single always-empty emergency slot.
 The hot path for each (id,val) event performs a fixed, short sequence of operations, independent of the total number of unique features U and the events-per-sample F, giving O(1) per event and O(F) per sample with O(U) memory.
 Base rebuilds run asynchronously on a snapshot and are published by a single atomic pointer swap; readers never block and never mix generations.
 We formalize invariants (injection, stability, boundedness, exactness), prove equivalence to the reference model, derive tight operation-count bounds, provide a scheduling inequality that guarantees bounded behavior under adversarial novel-key arrivals, and specify concurrency, persistence, security, and validation sufficient for reproducible deployment.